dflemstr/v8-rs/README.md

 # `v8-rs` [![Build Status](https://travis-ci.org/dflemstr/v8-rs.svg?branch=master)](https://travis-ci.org/dflemstr/v8-rs) [![Crates.io](https://img.shields.io/crates/v/v8.svg?maxAge=3600)](https://crates.io/crates/v8) [![codecov](https://codecov.io/gh/dflemstr/v8-rs/branch/master/graph/badge.svg)](https://codecov.io/gh/dflemstr/v8-rs) [![Language (Rust)](https://img.shields.io/badge/powered_by-Rust-blue.svg)](http://www.rust-lang.org/)

-**Note:** This library is still in pre-release (`0.x.y`) state.
-It is usable but might still segfault and leak memory, and the API might change between every version.
-Use at your own risk.
+**Note:** This library is not actively maintained.
+I (dflemstr) have attempted keeping it up to date with the latest mainline V8 versions, but the maintenance burden is too high.
+The path forward would be to more directly map the C++ API of V8 via `bindgen` and go forward from there to try to automate more of the API surface mapping, but several attempts at doing so by me have failed.
+Pull requests welcome!

 This is a wrapper around the [V8](https://developers.google.com/v8/) Javascript engine, used for example in